Ambala, India: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C, D and M. Ensure that you pick the necessary kind.
-Many adapters currently available are simply plug changers and require your devices to change the voltage themselves.
+A plug adapter that supports outlet types C, D and M. Make sure to find the right kind.
+A lot of adapters available are simply plugs and expect your electronics to change the voltage themselves.
 If yours can't do that they could get fried.
 This one should work in most locations.

 July